Nexosis/nexosis.github.io/_tutorials/titanic.md

 When the model is finished, you will receive an email with your session ID.
 You can also check the status of your session in Postman.
 To do this, you will need the session ID you copied from the previous step.

-1. Select the Sessions folder in the Nexosis Collections and click `GET /sessions/:sessionId`
+1. Open the Sessions folder and click `GET /sessions/:sessionId`
    <img src="/assets/img/tutorials/titanic-postman9.png" alt="Session Response" style="padding: 10px;" class="img-responsive"><br>

 2. Click `Params` and paste the unique session ID for `sessionId` Value.